joseph-gerald/py-gulesider/README.md

 > As of 11/09/24 the old GuleSider API has been deprecated and the library no longer works

 > [!IMPORTANT]
-> This project will most likely not be maintained and will break over time
+> This project will be updated in the near future but due to new changes DOB is no longer scrapeable

 > [!NOTE]
 > Code open-sourced from the private repo for [api.jooo.tech](https://api.jooo.tech/)